Davido-star/EcoHealthAllience/README.md

 When analyzing the Mann-Kendall trend of fire pixels throughout 2000 to 2020, we see a Mann-Kendall trend that central and western portions of the country increase in fire frequency.
 Riau and Jambi provinces on the west island and west and central Kalimantan provinces have many increasing pixels.
 <p align="center">
   <img width="475" height="600" src="https://user-images.githubusercontent.com/73979215/120221245-0e491a00-c20c-11eb-9726-799ccefdb0c8.png">
-</p> Figure 1 Mann-Kendall trend of fire pixels in Indonesia
+</p> Figure 1 Mann-Kendall trend of fire pixels in Indonesia.

 For AOD, we see that various areas have increasing trend values, mainly around the islands' shore.
 Curiously, we see a significant increase in AOD tend values in Papua and West Papua provinces.
 <p align="center">
   <img width="475" height="600" src="https://user-images.githubusercontent.com/73979215/120221484-7e57a000-c20c-11eb-8f26-ed76fee79708.png">
 </p> Figure 2 Mann-Kendall trend of AOD concentration in Indonesia.

 See an interactive swipe display between [figure 1 and figure 2](https://clarku.maps.arcgis.com/apps/StorytellingSwipe/index.html?appid=fadbf3bd39694656a6451bb542926ae4).